 Check tire and wheel carefully before mounting.
-Make sure the tire bead diameter and wheel diameter match exactly.
-Consult the Rubber Manufacturer's Association for approved rim widths for tire sizes.
+Make sure tire bead diameter and wheel diameter match exactly.
+Consult the Rubber Manufacturers Association's charts or The Tire Guide for approved rim widths for tire sizes (contact information included with Table of Contents).

-Attempts to force a bead seat on mis-matched tires and wheels can cause the tire to violently explode, causing serious personal injury or death to operator and/or bystanders.
+Attempts to force a bead seat on mis-matched tires and wheels can cause the tire to explode violently, causing serious personal injury or death to operator and/or bystanders.